Compare Cheap Boat Insurance Quotes

 Different levels of cover

-Third party cover will pay for damage that your boat causes and injuries to other people.
-Before you are allowed to licence and moor your boat, you will generally be required to provide proof of a minimum of third party only cover.
-Trusts that issue licences for waterways require boat owners to be covered for third party, with the Thames, for example, requiring a minimum of £1m.
+The third-party cover will pay for damage that your boat causes and injuries to other people.
+Before you are allowed to licence and moor your boat, you will generally be required to provide proof of a minimum of the third-party-only cover.
+Trusts that issue licences for waterways require boat owners to be covered for the

 Comprehensive boat insurance

-This is the highest level of insurance that you can buy and most policies will include cover for third party, fire and theft plus accidental damage, personal belongings (theft or damage), malicious damage and personal accident.
+This is the highest level of insurance that you can buy and most policies will include cover for the

 If you do require comprehensive insurance, depending on the usage and type of boat, you may want to take out additional cover to the above list.